rdmello/Chromatic-Sort/README.md

 Here is an overview of the interface:

-1. The pixelbuffer from an image (or GIF frame) is converted to a 2D  `Coordinate` array (see `src/Coordinate.hpp`).
+1. An image can be read using the `Magick::Image` class.
+Then, it can be converted to a `PixelVector` which is ready for sort operations.

 2. This Coordinate array is filtered and reduced using the `ColorMatcher` and `GeometryMatcher` subclasses.

-3. The filtered Coordinate array is then copied and the copy is sorted using `PixelSorter`.
-A `PixelSortComparator` can also be used to refine the sort.
+3. The `PixelVector` is then copied and the copy is sorted using `PixelSorter`.
+A `PixelSort::Comparator` can also be used to refine the sort.

+4. The new sorted `PixelVector` is then zipped with the original unsorted `PixelVector`.

-4. The sorted Coordinate array is written back to the Image using the `ColorMapper` subclasses.
-Here, the whole color, or a component of a color can be defined to be written back to the Image.
+5. The resulting `PixelVector` is written back to the `Magick::Image` which then outputs back to the image file on your filesystem.

 ## Code Structure